|Audience||Fleet Managers, Fleet Admins|

 |Applies To||Fleet Dashboard > Safety > Events|

-Event Severity automatically assigns a severity level to every single video and speeding event.
-Severity can be enabled through company settings.
+Once enabled through company settings, Event Severity automatically assigns a severity level to video safety, braking and speeding events.
 Read below to learn how severity is determined for safety events.

 How Event Severity Helps You